 The AMG models can be identified by distinctive grilles, wherein the Mercedes star is supported by a single chrome bar over black mesh, and by their more muscular-looking front bumper with larger air intakes.
 Contoured side skirts carry the aggressive lines of the front bumper to the rear, where four oval exhaust outlets punctuate the air diffuser set into the unique rear apron.
-Both roll on 20-inch, five-spoke alloy wheels, but with a slimmer-looking forged twin-spoke design standard on the CL65 AMG.
+Both roll on forged 20-inch, five-spoke alloy wheels featuring a slim-looking twin-spoke design.

 Pulling open the door is the moment of truth in an ultra-luxury coupe.
-Buyers in this class are expecting sumptuousness, high-end materials and sophisticated design that convey the promise of being coddled.
-Everyone who looked inside our test cars uttered an involuntary sigh of approval.
-It's beautifully designed, richly appointed and finished with a fanatical attention to detail.
-And the sheer number of luxury features is almost overwhelming, another sign that big sticker price delivers something extraordinary.
+Buyers in this class are expecting sumptuous materials and sophisticated design.
+Everyone who looked inside our Mercedes-Benz CL-Class test cars uttered an involuntary sigh of approval.
+These cars are beautifully designed, richly appointed and finished with a fanatical attention to detail.
+The sheer number of luxury features is almost overwhelming.

-Ensconced in the driver's seat, you immediately register the raked-back windshield and low roofline pressing down from above; it's a narrow viewing port by sedan standards but outward visibility is superior to most Grand Tourers and 2+2s.
+Ensconced in the driver's seat, you immediately register the raked windshield and low roofline pressing down from above; it's a narrow viewing port by sedan standards, but outward visibility is superior to most grand touring cars and 2+2s.
 The CL-Class is just 2.2 inches lower than an S-Class sedan, but it feels much more personal than that.

 The surroundings are a sybarite's delight.
 There's almost nowhere your hand falls that you're not touching glove-soft leather, polished woodwork, brushed aluminum or chrome.
 The instrument panel cover is stitched in leather, as are the door panels and seats, buckets front and rear.
 The steering wheel is silky leather or wood with leather grips at the nine and three o'clock positions.
 It houses buttons in front for the phone and COMAND system, and switches behind the top spokes for manually shifting the transmission (aluminum on AMG models).

-The exterior's curvilinear theme is repeated in the interior.
+The interior design is curvilinear.
 The center console curves gently into the dashboard, and the interior front door panels arc outward subtly at the elbow area, the shape accented by delicate chrome accent strips.
 The door armrests are an artful combination of wood stacked with leather covered padding.
 At night, soft ambient, adjustable light glows from tiny hidden light strips in the doors' upper sections and across the middle of the dash.
 Only the plastic-looking speaker covers at the window line and the arcing ridge on the console where your arm rests leave room for improvement.

 Living in this car is every bit as satisfying as looking at it.
 The center console is home to a push-and-slide-and-turn mouse-type knob that is the main interface to the COMAND system and its thin-film transistor (TFT) display.
 The screen is housed in a hooded binnacle to the right of the driver's gauges, some of which are also TFT technology, and the display brightness is independent of the primary instrument panel.